Guselkumab: Economics

-Research and development
+Names

 During development, guselkumab was referred to as CNTO-1959.

+Research

-Guselkumab has undergone phase 3 clinical trials comparing it with adalimumab (Humira) and ustekinumab (Stelara).
+Guselkumab has undergone phase III clinical trials comparing it with adalimumab (Humira) and ustekinumab (Stelara).

-The safety and efficacy of guselkumab was compared to a placebo and to adalimumab in the "VOYAGE 1" and "VOYAGE 2" phase 3 clinical trials (ClinicalTrials.gov IDs: NCT02207231 and NCT02207244).
+The safety and efficacy of guselkumab was compared to a placebo and to adalimumab in the "VOYAGE 1" and "VOYAGE 2" phase III clinical trials (ClinicalTrials.gov IDs: NCT02207231 and NCT02207244).
 Preliminary results indicated that a significantly higher proportion of patients taking guselkumab had better skin clearance compared to those taking the other treatments.
 At week 16, 73.3% of patients taking guselkumab achieved a PASI 90 (90% reduction in PASI score from baseline), vs 49.7% of those taking adalimumab; additionally, 91.2% of patients taking guselkumab achieved a PASI 75 (75% reduction in PASI score from baseline), vs 73.1% of those taking adalimumab.

 The phase III clinical trial "NAVIGATE" (ClinicalTrials.gov ID: NCT02203032) included only patients who had poor responses to treatment with ustekinumab.
 It showed that patients who switched to guselkumab from ustekinumab did better than those who remained on ustekinumab.